David Bowie: Exhibitions

-Stardust biopic
+Films

+On 7 January 2017, the BBC broadcast the documentary David Bowie: The Last Five Years.
 The biopic Stardust was announced on 31 January 2019, with Johnny Flynn as Bowie.
 Written by Christopher Bell and directed by Gabriel Range, the film follows Bowie on his first trip to the US in 1971.
 Bowie's son Duncan Jones spoke out against the film, saying he was not consulted and that the film would not have permission to use Bowie's music.
 The film was set to premiere at the 2020 Tribeca Film Festival, but the festival was postponed due to the COVID-19 pandemic.
-Critics were generally unfavourable.

-Moonage Daydream
+It received generally unfavourable reviews from critics.

 A film based on Bowie's musical journey throughout his career was announced on 23 May 2022.
 Titled Moonage Daydream, after the song "Moonage Daydream", the film is written and directed by Brett Morgen and features never-before-seen footage, performances and music framed by Bowie's own narration.
 The documentary is the first posthumous film about Bowie to be approved by his estate.
 After five years in production, the film premiered at the 2022 Cannes Film Festival, and was released theatrically in the US.
 It received positive reviews.

-David Bowie Centre

-On 13 September 2025, the David Bowie Centre opened at the V&A East Storehouse in Stratford, London.
-The centre will host rotating exhibitions and houses Bowie's archive.
-The archive contains over 90,000 items Bowie collected over the course of his life including clothing, photographs and handwritten lyrics.
-The first exhibit guest curated by Bowie-collaborator, Nile Rodgers, and Brit Award-winning indie rock band, The Last Dinner Party.
+On 3 January 2026, the BBC broadcast the documentary Bowie: The Final Act, which covers Bowie's career from his commercial peak in 1983 to his death.